-Subspace is caused by natural, morphine-like chemicals that your body releases into the brain.
-Many chemicals contribute to the intense feelings of subspace.
-Adrenaline is released often at the beginning of intense play and continues to release with more stimulation.
+First, adrenaline is released at the beginning of intense play and continues to release with more stimulation and throughout play.
 Adrenaline is responsible for increased pain tolerance and feelings of euphoria.
-The body also releases endorphins throughout play.
-The more pleasure or pain experienced, the more endorphins are released.
+The body sends out shots of endorphins as the body needs it — the more pleasure or pain experienced, the more endorphins are released!
+The best way to regenerate adrenaline?
+Continuous stimulation!
+(Ideally, that ramps up over time as you build tolerance to the sensations.)

 Cortisol is also released during subspace.
-In its most basic form, cortisol kick-starts your response to fear and pain, giving you a fight or flight response.
-Yet, in a dynamic where you trust your partner and can relax into the experience, and are being given TLC and during-play care, studies have shown that this stress response does not appear as a psychological response, with kinksters paradoxically experiencing euphoria in this trance-like state.
+In its most basic form, cortisol kick-starts your response to fear and pain, which could give you a fight or flight response.
+Yet, in a dynamic where you trust your partner, can relax into the experience, and are being given TLC and during-play care, studies have shown that this stress response does not actually trigger fight, flight, or freeze.
+Paradoxically, kinksters experience euphoria as cortisol kicks in, possibly because they feel so safe during their body’s natural stress response!

-This could be connected to the release of oxytocin, a hormone known as the “love hormone”, creating a sense of connection and closeness, and is also linked to orgasm.
-Oxytocin reduces stress and amplifies feeling of closeness, affection, and intimacy after sex or a scene.
+This could also be connected to the release of oxytocin, a hormone known as the “love hormone”.
+This creates a sense of connection and closeness, and is also linked to orgasm.
+Oxytocin reduces stress and amplifies feeling of closeness, affection, and intimacy after sex or a BDSM scene, especially when you feel cared for with intimacy and aftercare.

-All these chemicals play a part in helping you reach subspace, and can be even further intensified through additional techniques like edging, multiple orgasms, various types of sensations and tempos, and aspects of foreplay that are both physical and mental.
+While it’s also common to experience subdrop after BDSM play, subspace happens during the play itself.
+All these chemicals play a part in helping you reach subspace, and can be further intensified with techniques like edging, multiple orgasms, various types of sensations and tempos, and both physical and mental BDSM play.

 How To Reach Subspace

 Now that you know what subspace is… how do you get there?
-From a purely chemical perspective, you can use different play techniques (both mental and physical) to bring your body a flow of chemicals to bring you to subspace.
-The goal is to increase the intensity of play gradually over time (within your comfort and limits) to continually release endorphins and other chemicals that contribute to this headspace at a slowly intensifying rate.
+To work with the natural chemicals in your body, you can use different play techniques (both mental and physical) to bring your brain a flow of chemicals to help you reach subspace during sex or a BDSM scene.
+The goal is to increase the intensity of play gradually over time (within your limits and comfort zone) to continually release endorphins and the other chemicals that contribute to subspace at a slowly intensifying rate.

 1. At the beginning of a scene, there are no endorphins.
 Once pain/pleasure is initiated, the body’s endorphin reserve begins to be released.